moorissa/hidden-layers-with-keras/README.md

 ### Task 3
-We first train a convolutional neural network on the SVHN dataset using a single digit classification.
-We then build a model using batch normalization, then compare it against other approaches.
+The third model uses convolutional neural network on the SVHN dataset using a single digit classification.
+The model is built using batch normalization, which will then be compared with other approaches.

 #### Base model without Batch Normalization
 * Accuracy on test set: 86.34%